-The historic Irvinton House Museum is Richmond’s only local museum.
+The historic Irvinton House Museum is Richmond’s local historical house museum.
 Exhibits include items from the Irvine family, the community, and Eastern Kentucky University’s J.T.
 Dorris Collection that illustrate the vibrant history of Richmond, Kentucky.
 The museum features many unique and interesting items, including one of very few remaining Revolutionary War uniforms.

-Irvinton House Historical Research Help
+Historical Research Help